 We have uncovered the actual historical documents that prove this is the case and will perhaps throw some more light on this key moment in parliamentary history.
 The event is considered to be such a landmark event in British politics that a plaque was secretly installed in Parliament in honour of her rebellious act by Tony Benn, with the aid of Helena Kennedy QC and Labour MP Jeremy Corbyn.

 We had already found Emily Davison on the census listed at her boarding house, but had wanted for some time to discover how much truth there was in the parliament story.
-Thinking laterally, we realised that there was a possibility that she had been incorrectly recorded, and decided to try searching for her using the “variants” search on the findmypast.co.uk 1911 Census search.
+Thinking laterally, we realised that there was a possibility that she had been incorrectly recorded, and decided to try searching for her ricking the "variants" box on the 1911 Census search.
 This search not only looks at exact names searched for, but also looks for common variants of names.

 Sure enough, when we repeated the search with the surname variants search on and allowing a few more years flexibility than her actual age at the time of the census, she immediately appeared listed as Emily Wilding Davidson (note the extra D in her surname).
 Most astonishingly, her address was listed on the census transcript as "Found Hiding in Crypt of Westminster Hall Westminster".

 Intrigued, we decided to look at the original documents.
 First of all, we looked at the RG14 Household page - this has been signed by the Clerk of Works at the House of Commons, a Mr Percy Ridge (for a bit of fun, you can also find him in the 1911 census, living in South London).